brandonb927/node-dropbox-blog-thing/README.md

 # Dropbox-powered Blog Thing

-**tl;dr** If you have some time on your hands, like node.js, and blog minimally (as in text, etc), you can make a sweet Dropbox-powered blog thing like mine running on your own server.
+**tl;dr** I wrote this blog "thing" to scratch my own itch, so if you have some time on your hands and you happen to like node.js, you can have a sweet Dropbox-powered blog like mine running on your own server.

-Inspired by http://joehewitt.com/2011/10/03/dropbox-is-my-publish-button.
-For the sake of the setup, it is imperative that you read this article before starting.
+The whole project is inspired by http://joehewitt.com/2011/10/03/dropbox-is-my-publish-button.
+For the sake of the following setup procedure, it is imperative that you read this article before starting.
 Incase that post dissappears, here is the relevant quote:

 > Start by installing the Dropbox Linux command line client.
 At the end of the install script, it will ask you to link your Dropbox account by copying and pasting a URL into your browser. **Do not do this yet**.
 If you do, it will link your personal Dropbox account to the server, downloading the hundreds of megabytes of files you may have on Dropbox, and exposing potentially sensitive files to any intrepid hacker who breaks into your server.
 >